 6. Bryce Canyon, UT

 The US is filled with unique and striking landscapes, but Bryce Canyon’s amphitheater is up there with the most intriguing.
 Our advice is to spend a full day from sunrise to sunset exploring the viewpoints and hikes inside the canyon.
-But the one thing you can’t miss as a photographer is the spectacular amphitheater sunrise, which glows a deep red color at dawn.
+But one of the most amazing Bryce Canyon photo spots you can’t miss is the spectacular amphitheater sunrise, which glows a deep red color at dawn.

 7. Cannon Beach, OR